isabella232/consumerview_integration_guide/README.md

 ### Step 6
 Once you have finished configuring your workflow, you can click on "Show data" to see the results.

+## Troubleshooting

+1. Leading Zero Missing

+Data Studio will sometimes remove leading zeros for standardization.
+It is important to avoid this on the zip code/postal code column, as the API relies on a full zip code to make a match.
+To maintain leading zeros, go to Data Explorer and right click on the file.
+In the drop down menu, select "Preview and configure".
+Right click on the zip code/postal code column and select "Edit."
+In the pop up window, turn off all standardization options for that column by toggling each switch into the "Off" position.

 ## FAQs

 1. What columns to tag?